 We developed the website section about the report on corruption produced by Riparte il futuro, and provided creative coordination and communication materials for the “Emergenza Corruzione flash mob”.

 In Italy corruption is pervasive.
 Riparte il futuro knows it well and is committed to the fight against corruption, promoting equality to achieve a higher level of public transparency.
-Starting from the corruption report produced by Riparte il futuro, we designed and develop the website using an interactive data visualisation for a full and clear understanding of the document.
+Starting from the corruption report produced by Riparte il futuro, we designed and developed the website using an interactive data visualisation for a full and clear understanding of the document.
 Additionally, we launched “Emergenza Corruzione”, an anti-corruption flash mob, which happened in Rome right after the official presentation of the report at the Italian Parliament.

 Everybody is browsing from their phone.
 We designed this website with a mobile-first approach, providing the user with shareable, interactive graphs and explanatory videos for each topic.
 The structure includes a swipe interaction through the different graphs on the left and descriptive videos and texts on the right.
 Thanks to the colourful charts, data are shown in an analytical, dynamic and intuitive way.
 We also developed a fixed consolle which works as a compass and allows the user to see and download the corruption report, core element for this project.
 Finally, this consolle gives you the chance to activate or deactivate some contents, such as videos and calls to action.
 This allows different kinds of users to customise the page.